badMade/tiingo_data_pull/README.md

 ```

 ## Troubleshooting
-- **401 Unauthorized**: Confirm your API keys and service account credentials are valid and accessible to the process.
+- **401 Unauthorized**: Confirm your API keys and OAuth client/token files are accessible, valid, and owned by an account that can access the configured Drive folder.
 - **Rate limiting**: Reduce `--batch-size` or increase delays between runs to stay within free tier quotas.
 - **Duplicate data**: Ensure the Notion ticker and date property names match your database schema so the filtering step can detect existing rows.